Heavy-tailed configuration models at criticality: Introduction

 \subsection{The model}

 Consider $n$ vertices labeled by $[n]:=\{1,2,...,n\}$ and a non-increasing sequence of degrees $\boldsymbol{d} = ( d_i )_{i \in [n]}$ such that $\ell_n = \sum_{i \in [n]}d_i$ is even.
 For notational convenience, we suppress the dependence of the degree sequence on $n$.
 The configuration model on $n$ vertices having degree sequence $\boldsymbol{d}$ is constructed as follows: \begin{itemize} \item[] Equip vertex $j$ with $d_{j}$ stubs, or \emph{half-edges}.
 Two half-edges create an edge once they are paired.
-Therefore, initially we have $\ell_n=\sum_{i \in [n]}d_i$ half-edges.
+Thus, an edge is a pair of half-edges.
+Initially we have $\ell_n=\sum_{i \in [n]}d_i$ unpaired half-edges.
 Pick any one half-edge and pair it with a uniformly chosen half-edge from the remaining unpaired half-edges and keep repeating the above procedure until all the unpaired half-edges are exhausted. \end{itemize} Note that the graph constructed by the above procedure may contain self-loops or multiple edges.
 It can be shown that conditionally on $\mathrm{CM}_{n}(\boldsymbol{d})$ being simple, the law of such graphs is uniform over all possible simple graphs with degree sequence $\boldsymbol{d}$ \cite[Proposition 7.13]{RGCN1}.
 It was further shown in~\cite{J09c} that, under very general assumptions, the asymptotic probability of the graph being simple is positive.